 In estimating Medicaid's effect on labor supply and earnings, the recent literature has mostly used ACA-induced Medicaid eligibility expansions in various states as natural experiments.
 Estimated effects on employment and earnings differ widely due to differences in the scope of eligibility expansions across states.
-A potential concern regarding state-by-state eligibility experiments is that they may be endogenous to state policy (Gruber, 2000).
+A potential concern regarding state-by-state eligibility experiments is that they may be endogenous to state policy (Besley and Case, 2000; Gruber, 2003).
 Moreover, state-specific experiences may not be broadly applicable at the national level (Buchmullar et al., 2015).

 Drawing upon nationally representative data, this paper uses a plausibly more exogenous measure of Medicaid generosity to estimate the program's effect on labor market outcomes.
-Leung (2016) recently showed that the Federal Medical Assistance Percentage (FMAP)-the formula-based federal matching rate for states' Medicaid costs-is highly correlated with states' Medicaid expenditure per enrollee, a key indicator of Medicaid generosity.
-Building on the evidence in Leung (2016), this paper takes a uniquely different approach to identifying the effect of Medicaid generosity on household income and makes two contributions.
-First, utilizing the FMAP as a proxy for Medicaid's generosity, I use the kink in the relationship between FMAP and the assignment variable-state per-capita income relative to the nation -to estimate the effect of Medicaid's generosity on household income and earnings in a Regression Kink Design (RKD) framework (Card et. al., 2012; 2015).
+Leung (2016) recently showed that the Federal Medical Assistance Percentage (FMAP)-the formulabased federal matching rate for states' Medicaid costs-is highly correlated with states' Medicaid expenditure per enrollee, a key indicator of Medicaid generosity.

+Building on that evidence, this paper takes a uniquely different approach to identifying the effect of Medicaid generosity on household income and makes two contributions.
+First, utilizing the FMAP as a proxy for Medicaid's generosity, I use the kink in the relationship between FMAP and the assignment variable-state per-capita personal income relative to the nation-to estimate the effect of Medicaid's generosity on household income and earnings in a Regression Kink Design (RKD) framework (Card et. al., 2012; 2015).
 Second, using data from the March CPS from 1980-2013, I estimate Medicaid's impact across different quantiles of household income and earnings.

-To be more precise, the FMAP is a kinked function of the assignment variable-the ratio of the 3-year average of the lagged state per-capita personal income to that of the lagged U.S. percapita personal income.
-For example, the FMAP for 2013 is based on 3-year averages of state and national per-capita personal incomes from 2008, 2009, and 2010.
+To be more precise, the FMAP is a kinked function of the assignment variable-the ratio of the 3-year average of the lagged state per-capita personal income to that of the lagged U.S. percapita personal income (henceforth referred to as state PCPI ratio).1 For example, the FMAP for 2013 is based on 3-year averages of state and national per-capita personal incomes from 2008, 2009, and 2010.
 Thus there is no mechanical reason for a kink in the relationship between current household income and an assignment variable based on a ratio that is multiple years lagged by the time the FMAP becomes effective.

-This paper is the first to uncover definitive evidence of a kink in the relationship between household income and state per-capita income relative to the nation.
-It closely aligns with the kink in FMAP as a function of state per-capita income relative to the nation, suggesting a potential link between Medicaid generosity and household income.
-While the kink location is known, tests for an unknown kink in the relationship between household income and the assignment variable reveals strongest evidence of a kink precisely at the known kink location, with significantly weaker evidence of a kink at other "placebo" kink locations.
+This paper is the first to uncover definitive evidence of a kink in the relationship between household income and state PCPI ratio.
+It closely aligns with the kink in FMAP as a function of state PCPI ratio, suggesting a potential link between Medicaid generosity and household income.
+While the kink location is known, tests for an unknown kink in the relationship between household income and the assignment variable reveal the strongest evidence of a kink precisely at the known kink location, with significantly weaker evidence of a kink at other "placebo" kink locations.